ewjay/fapiwiki/Editors-Draft-00.md

 }
 ```

-#### 7.4.7 Transaction Images
+#### 7.4.7 Transaction Image

-Gets an image of a transaction such as a scanned check or deposit/withdrawal slip.
-Can be one of the following formats:
+A **transaction image** represents an image of a transaction such as a scanned check or deposit/withdrawal slip.
+It can be one of the following formats:

 * application/pdf
 * image/gif